kyma-project/community/docs/guidelines/content-guidelines/04-ui-elements.md

 - Avoid technical terms and jargon.
 Every user should be able to understand the message, regardless their technical knowledge.
 Use language as plain as possible.
 - Don't blame the user for making an error.
 Focus on the problem instead, for example:

-  ✅ Your password is incorrect. <br>
+  ✅ Your password is incorrect.

   ⛔️ You have entered an incorrect password.

 - Avoid title case.
 It can give users a feeling they are being looking down on.